pathfinder-for-autonomous-navigation/Documentation/source/flight_software/mission_manager.rst

 ==========================

 .. figure:: mission_manager.png
-   :scale: 30 %
    :align: center
    :alt: Mission manager state machine diagram

-   Diagram depicting the mission manager state transitions.
-This document is a little outdated, and the text below should be considered the source of truth, but it still is a generally accurate depiction of what happens in the spacecraft's mission modes.

 The PAN Mission Manager contains the following states: